vegah/Library3d/README.md

 3dReader
 ========

-Read different 3d formats to an IModel/IScene.
+Read different 3d formats to an IModel/IScene in .net.
-For now it just supports 3ds.
+For now it just supports 3ds (3d studio).

 Usage is
 ```csharp